rackerlabs/support-how-to/content/cloud-backup/update-or-install-the-cloud-backup-agent-on-linux.md

     ./cloudbackup-updater --configure --user myuserid --apikey ${apikey} --flavor raxcloudserver --datacenter DFW

-Change "myuserid" to the primary user ID for your account and "DFW" to the cloud server's region.
+Change `myuserid` to the primary user ID for your account and `DFW` to the cloud server's region.

-Run the following command to display other registration-time controls that are almost never used:
+Run the following command to display other registration-time controls, which you rarely use:

     ./cloudbackup-updater --help

 For cloud servers that reside in the LON region, you must specify the API host.
-For USA regions, SYD, and HKG, you must use the default API host "api.drivesrvr.com".
+For USA regions, SYD, and HKG, you must use the default API host `api.drivesrvr.com`.
-For the LON region, you must use "api.drivesrvr.co.uk".
+For the LON region, you must use `api.drivesrvr.co.uk`.

 **Note:** A forced agent registration disconnects any previous registrations from the server in question.
-You must do a backup migration to re-associate the backup data from a disconnected registration.
-However, the old registration with its backup data remains attached to the customer account until you deleted it.
+You must do a backup migration to reassociate the backup data from a disconnected registration.
+However, the old registration with its backup data remains attached to the customer account until you delete it.

 #### Non-cloud, non-Rackspace installation

 You might need to install a Cloud Backup agent on servers that are not in the Rackspace Public Cloud.
-YOu can use Rackspace Cloud Backup on most Linux computers with a public internet connection.
-These include machines like company laptops and desktops, cloud servers from other providers, such as AWS EC2&reg, Google Cloud&reg, and Azure&reg, or Rackspace Private Cloud and Rackspace On-Metal, and so on.
+You can use Rackspace Cloud Backup on most Linux computers with a public Internet connection.
+These include machines like company laptops and desktops, cloud servers from other providers, such as AWS EC2&reg;, Google Cloud&reg;, and Azure&reg;, or Rackspace Private Cloud and Rackspace OnMetal, and so on.

-To install on such computers or servers, you must use a different "flavor" of installation.
+To install on such computers or servers, you must use a different flavor of installation.

-**Note:** The install flavor should not be confused with the Linux flavor.
-The Cloud Backup install flavor is the type or kind of Cloud Backup installation.
+**Note:** Don't confuse the installation flavor with the Linux flavor.
+The Cloud Backup installation flavor is the type or kind of Cloud Backup installation.

-Normal installations on Rackspace Cloud servers is *raxcloudserver*.
-For installation on other types of computers, you should use the *dedicated* flavor.
+Normal installations on Rackspace Cloud Servers is `raxcloudserver`.
+For installation on other types of computers, you should use the `dedicated` flavor.

     ./cloudbackup-updater --configure --user myuserid --apikey ${apikey} --flavor dedicated --datacenter DFW

-For dedicated installations, any region accessible by the customer account might be specified.
+For dedicated installations, you can specify any region accessible by the customer account.

 #### Installations with existing agents